e-middleton/A1/checklist.md

       __YES__ Methods avoid confusing side effects

-__NO__ 1 pt: All required files included with submission (including basic readme info and completed checklist file)
+__YES__ 1 pt: All required files included with submission (including basic readme info and completed checklist file)

-__NO__ 1 pt: README.md contains collaboration acknowledgment and your reflection on the assignment
+__YES__ 1 pt: README.md contains collaboration acknowledgment and your reflection on the assignment